-This leaflet has been designed to give you information as you have been offered an appointment in either the rapid access clinic or the outpatient hysteroscopy clinic.
-The leaflet will explain the investigations and treatments possible at these clinics and advise you how to prepare for the appointment.
+This leaflet has been designed to give you information as you have been offered an appointment in Outpatient Hysteroscopy (OPH) or in the Fast Track clinic.
+The leaflet will explain how to prepare for the appointment.

 Please do not hesitate to speak to the medical or nursing team when you come for your appointment, if this leaflet does not cover all your questions.